-- While new entrepreneurs are setting aside a portion of their income for overhead costs, employee salary, and inventory management, they also need to prepare for emergencies.
+- While new entrepreneurs are setting aside a portion of their income for overhead costs, employee salary, and inventory management, one very alarming financial mistake is failing to prepare for emergencies.

 - Not getting the right talent for critical positions will cost money.
 While small businesses need to get someone to fill in empty roles as soon as possible, it’s more important to sift through pools of talent until you find someone who’s most suitable for the job.